charlesneimog/Awesome-Pd/docs/objects/trunc~.md

 # trunc~

-The `trunc~` object truncates an audio signal towards zero, effectively retaining only the integer part of the signal's value.
-It supports multichannel connections, allowing it to process multiple audio streams simultaneously.
+The `trunc~` object truncates an audio signal towards zero, effectively taking only the integer part of each sample's value.
+It operates on signals and supports multichannel connections, making it suitable for signal processing where integer-like values are desired.

 ---